 - Next, put on the latex gloves.
 Use a foam brush to spread a thick layer of etching cream onto the exposed sections of your design (you can also use a paper towel).
 Be generous with the etching cream as if it is applied too thinly, your pattern could look uneven or streaked.

-- Set your glass in a safe spot and wait the amount of time required for the brand of etching cream you are using, which varies from five to fifteen minutes.
+- Set your glass in a safe spot and wait the amount of time required for the brand of etching cream you are using, which varies from five to 15 minutes.

 - After the prescribed amount of time, remove the etching cream.
 Typically, this is done by running water over it.
 Read the specific instructions for the brand of etching cream you purchased and follow their specific instructions.